ImperialCollegeLondon/sharpy/docs/source/content/installation.md

 __You are ready to run SHARPy__.
 Continue reading the [Running SHARPy](#running-sharpy) section.

-### Setting up the Python Environment (Anaconda)
+### Step 2 (Anaconda version)

+This is the suggested approach for developers.
 SHARPy can use the Anaconda package manager to provide the necessary Python packages.
 These are specified in an Anaconda environment that shall be activated prior to compiling the xbeam and UVLM libraries or running any SHARPy cases.

+It has two substeps, first, setting the environment and then the installation.

+#### Setting up the python environment in Anaconda

 1. If you still do not have it in your system, install the [Anaconda](https://conda.io/docs/) Python 3 distribution.